nextbreakpoint/nextfractal/README.md

 ## BUILD INSTRUCTIONS

-You can build NextFractal from the source code.
 Checkout or download the source code from GitHub and run the build script.
 The build script requires Apache Ant and Apache Maven.
-By default the script will create a distribution for all platforms.
-Use a different target to build the distribution for a specific platform only.
-Apple command-line development tools are also required to build the distribution for MacOS.
+Use the correct target for your system to build the distribution package.
+Apple command-line development tools are required to build the distribution for MacOS.

 Get the code from https://github.com/nextbreakpoint/nextfractal:

     git clone https://github.com/nextbreakpoint/nextfractal.git

-Use default target to build the distribution for all platforms:
+Use target build-macos to build the distribution for OS X:

-    ant
+    ant build-mac

-Use target build-linux to build Linux distribution:
+Use target build-windows to build the distribution for Windows (any Windows 64bit):

-    ant build-linux
+    ant build-windows

-Use target build-macos to build MacOS distribution:
+Use target build-debian to build the distribution for Debian (or any other Debian-like Linux):

-    ant build-macos
+    ant build-debian

-Use target build-win32 to build Windows distribution:
+Use target build-fedora to build the distribution for Fedora (or any other Fedora-like Linux):

-    ant build-win32
+    ant build-fedora